lifeisacanvas24/queen/docs/git_commands.md

-11:45 a.m. now brother pull the latest candles from upstox
+12:45 p.m. now brother pull the latest candles from upstox

 ## ⚙️ 1️⃣ Create a Local File → Commit → Push to GitHub